-Manchester United complete Benjamin Sesko signing from RP Leipzig
+Manchester United complete Benjamin Sesko signing from RB Leipzig

 The 22-year-old, who joined Leipzig from the Austrian club RB Salzburg in 2023, scored 39 goals in 87 appearances across all competitions for the German side.

-“The history of Manchester United is obviously very special, but what really excites me is the future,” Sesko said upon completing the deal on Saturday.
+“The history of Manchester United is obviously very special, but what really excites me is the future,” Sesko said, upon completing the deal on Saturday.

 “When we discussed the project, it was clear that everything is in place for this team to continue to grow and compete for the biggest trophies again soon.